 The Cost of Playing a Spell

 You start the game with seven cards in your opening hand, and you get to draw one more each turn.
 This puts a strict limit on what you have to work with in a game of Magic.
-If I cast two Charging Badgers and you cast one Raise the Alarm, we've both spent exactly two mana, but you've gotten the better of me.
-Our spells will trade off and you'll be left with one extra card in your hand, which might help you pull ahead in the game in any number of different ways.
+If I cast Bellows Lizard and Mantle of Webs and you cast Hitchclaw Recluse, we've both spent three mana, but you've gotten the better of me.
+We've both produced an effective defensive creature, but you'll be left with one more card in your hand, which might help you pull ahead in the game in any number of different ways.

 Card advantage is, very likely, the single most important concept in competitive Magic.
 A tremendous proportion of games are decided, in one way or another, by card advantage.

 The term is nearly as old as the game itself.
 One of the founding fathers of Magic writing and theory was Eric Taylor, who defined it like this: "Card advantage is any process by which a player obtains effectively more cards than his [or her] opponent."

 If that definition seems a bit nebulous, it's because card advantage can take such a tremendous variety of forms.
 Let's start with a simple one.